Corona in Queens in Queens County, New York — The American Northeast (Mid-Atlantic)

 Erected by Wildlife Conservation Society.

 Topics.
-This historical marker is listed in these topic lists: Animals • Architecture • Notable Events • Parks & Recreational Areas.
-A significant historical year for this entry is 1964.
+This historical marker is listed in these topic lists: Animals • Environment • Settlements & Settlers.
+A significant historical year for this entry is 1925.

 Location.
-40° 44.785′ N, 73° 50.976′ W. Marker is in Queens, New York, in Queens County.
+40° 44.762′ N, 73° 50.917′ W. Marker is in Queens, New York, in Queens County.
 It is in Corona.
-Marker is on Zoo Path just south of United Nations Avenue North when traveling east.
+Marker can be reached from the intersection of United Nations Avenue North and Grand Central Parkway East, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Corona NY 11368, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Puma: The Hunted (within shouting distance of this marker); Puma Our rescued pumas (within shouting distance of this marker); The Life and Times of the Coyote (about 300 feet away, measured in a direct line); Coyote (about 300 feet away); WCS In Action: Big Cat Conservation (about 300 feet away); Canadian Lynx (about 400 feet away); Our Rescued Eagles (about 500 feet away).
+The Life and Times of the Coyote (here, next to this marker); What's Amazing about this Aviary? (about 300 feet away, measured in a direct line); Bison: An American Icon Saved (about 300 feet away); Puma: The Hunted (about 400 feet away); Puma (about 400 feet away); Our rescued pumas (about 400 feet away); Black, Trans & Alive (Qweens Song), 2021 (about 400 feet away); Pronghorn: Masters of Migration (about 400 feet away).
 Touch for a list and map of all markers in Queens.